-Functions of the state, territory and regional boards
+Functions of state boards

-The National Law provides for a national board to establish state, territory and regional boards to exercise its functions in the jurisdiction in a way that provides an effective and timely local response to health practitioners and other persons in the jurisdiction.
-Some national boards have state, territory or regional boards in each jurisdiction, some have state boards and multi-jurisdictional regional boards and others do not have state or territory boards.
+The National Law provides that a National Board may establish state, territory and regional boards to exercise its functions in the jurisdiction in a way that provides an effective and timely local response to health practitioners and other persons in the jurisdiction.
+Some National Boards have state, territory or regional boards in each jurisdiction, some have multi-jurisdictional regional boards and others do not have state or territory boards.

 These boards make registration and notification decisions about individual practitioners, based on national policies and standards set by the relevant national board.
-The national board delegates the necessary powers to the state, territory and/or regional boards.
+The National Board delegates the necessary powers to the state, territory and/or regional boards.

-What is involved in being a state and territory board member?
+What is involved in being a state board member?